orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

 ### Submissions that are considered for acceptance

 1. Enhancements and optimization (PGO, BOLT, algorithms, ...)
-2. Bug fixes
+2. Bug fixes for
    - Compile time bugs
    - Post compile bugs
    - Missing symbols bugs
    - RPATH bugs (dynamic linking to the wrong slotted library)
+   - Illegal Instruction errors for older hardware (requiring changes to USE cpu_flags_, build config, or build files)
-3. Vulnerability fixes for...
+3. Vulnerability fixes for
    - Denial of Service (DoS)
      - Crashes (DoS)
      - Memory leaks (DoS)